AJ STYLE’S IC CHAMPIONSHIP PRESENTATION- on the balance, decent (explanation is after the first match)

 I really feel bad for Dana Brooke.
 I know she tries really hard and I don’t even think she’s that bad in the ring anymore, but it’s segments like these where her character always seems to come across as… well…

 She’s like a wrestler version of what Byron Saxton sometimes (although, admittedly, much less often now) comes off as in his role as an announcer.
-Someone whose wrestling career was born and raised purely within the WWE system and who knows nothing outside of WWE, and has thus been so indoctrinated with the buzzword-laden company Kool-Aid that if this were real, she wouldn’t understand the way a combat league is supposed to work is that your wins and losses determine whether you keep getting brought back and which opportunities you get booked into.
-Someone who if she beat everyone woman in the division other than the champion on successive weeks and then the next week they were all booked in a #1 contendership battle royale, she would just smile and be happy that she’s getting a #1 contendership match because she doesn’t understand that that’s total bullsh*t and she’s getting screwed.
+Someone whose wrestling career was born and raised purely within the WWE system and who knows nothing outside of WWE, and has thus been so indoctrinated with the buzzword-laden company Kool-Aid that if this were real, she wouldn’t understand that the way a combat league is supposed to work is that your wins and losses determine whether you keep getting brought back and which opportunities you get booked into.
+Someone who if she beat every woman in the division other than the champion on successive weeks and then the next week they were all booked in a #1 contendership battle royale, she would just smile and be happy that she’s getting a #1 contendership match because she doesn’t understand that that’s total bullsh*t and she’s getting screwed.

 Alexa notes that Nikki has disappeared, but Tamina was uncertain if Nikki had been there in the first place.

 KAYLA BRAXTON INTERVIEWS SHEAMUS- good heel stuff